 Staff are currently working at less than award wage in order to support and develop the facility.

-At the present time, an Architect has been engaged to develop plans and gain approvals to expand the clinic to a 50 bed facility with operating theatre, high care unit and other facilities so the Clinic will be a Class D general clinic and qualify for the BPJS Funding The qualification of the Mother Ignacia Clinic for government funding, aims for self sustainability and less reliance upon local and international donations as is currently the case.
+At the present time, an Architect has been engaged to develop plans and gain approvals to expand the clinic to a 50 bed facility with operating theatre, high care unit and other facilities so the Clinic will be a Class D general clinic and qualify for BPJS funding and allow an expansion in services.

 The eventual aim is for the Mother Ignacia Clinic to be a self sustained health facility with 25 beds for general admissions and 25 beds for Maternity admissions.
 A centre for clinical activity to benefit the poor people of Soe as well as a facility for visiting teams from Australia to visit and deliver educational programs that will achieve sustainable health through education.